nschorgh/MSIM/README.md

 ### Mars Long-Term Thermal Model

-This is also a Mars thermal model, but it is typically re-run every 1000 years over millions of years as the orbital and spin configuration of Mars changes. `insol_driver.f90` evaluates only the annual mean insolation (incoming solar radiation), whereas `tempr_driver.f90` calculates temperatures by solving the heat equation in the subsurface.
+This is also a Mars thermal model, but it is typically re-run every 1000 years over millions of years as the orbital and spin configuration of Mars changes. `insol_driver.f90` evaluates only the annual mean insolation (incoming solar radiation), whereas `tempr_driver.f90` also calculates temperatures by solving the heat equation in the subsurface.

 In folder `MarsThermal/`
 `MarsThermal/MilankOutput/` (surface temperatures from last 21Myr)